FLUKA (FLUktuierende KAskade or Fluctuating Cascade) is a general purpose tool for calculations of particle transport and interactions with matter.

 More information can be found on the official FLUKA website fluka.cern.

-FLUKA is supported by the advanced and user friendly interface Flair (cern.ch/flair), which features a modern and intuitive design and offers a powerful geometry viewer.
+FLUKA is supported by the advanced and user friendly interface Flair (flair.cern), which features a modern and intuitive design and offers a powerful geometry viewer.

 - Target design